Implement a product feature using GitHub Spec Kit

 Notice the detailed instructions provided to GitHub Copilot.
 The agent follows a systematic approach to generate a spec file that clearly defines the requirements.

-4. Take a couple minutes to read through the requirements document.
+4. Take a couple minutes to read through the document-upload-and-management-feature.md file.

 It’s best to prepare a comprehensive description of the feature ahead of time.
-However, if you didn’t have a requirements document like the one in the StakeholderDocs folder, you can construct a shorter description that highlights the key points.
-For example, you can provide the following description for the document upload and management feature:
+However, if you didn’t have a detailed requirements document like the one in the StakeholderDocs folder, you can try using a shorter description that highlights the key features, constraints, and success criteria.
+For example, the following (simplified) description could be used for the document upload and management feature:

 Feature: Document Upload and Management for ContosoDashboard